All updates and announcements related to COVID-19 can be found at: https://learn.uat.edu/novel-coronavirus-covid-19.

 Ideal candidates for becoming part of the UAT family have a specific set of values: Lifelong Learning, Integrity, Continuous Improvement and Teamwork.
 They possess a quality and work ethic that reinforces solid job performance as well as the culture within the UAT community.
 These qualities are discovered during the hiring process by ensuring that the ideal candidate questions are covered.

 The ideal candidate understands and participates in the small private college community, values education, is teachable and continuously improves, loves geeks and, has a passion to work with and understands our distinctive geek culture.
 Employees of the University are expected to participate in on-going training, and should expect to grow personally and professionally.
 Candidates are expected to act with integrity, be good digital citizens, be smart, and own what they do.
-See the Hiring the Ideal Candidate Questionnaire.

 The qualities of the ideal candidate are reinforced after their arrival through the institution's values and commitments to growing individuals through the allocation of resources to training and professional development, the ability to grow as a manager or individual contributor, and to demonstrate intelligence by owning what they do.